chapleau/simplefwk-services/readme.md

 ### Incident Service

 The Incident Service is a simple implementation of the [observer design pattern] [obs].
-It is based on an implementation available in a software framework (known as [Gaudi][]) used for high energy physics experiments.
+It is based on an implementation available in a software framework (known as [Gaudi][]) used in high energy physics experiments.

 The service is implemented as a singleton.
-Observers (or _listeners_) can register themselves to the incident service for any type of events (or _incidents_).
+Observers (or _listeners_) can be registered to the incident service for any type of events (or _incidents_).
 When fireing a particular incident, all registered listeners are notified.
 Listeners are concrete implementations of the ``IIncidentListener`` interface, e.g.:

 ```c++
 #include "Services/Messaging.h"